DivyaThakur24/WebScrapingPython/README.md

 Data Scraping + Data Manipulation &amp; Cleaning + Data Analysis &amp; Visualization

 ### Context
-Male And Female Runners who took part in Marathon
+Male And Female Runners who took part in Marathon.<br>
 Data has been scrapped from a website, cleansed and analysed.

 ### Data Scraping using BeautifulSoup